-Stage 1 Screening and Stage 2 AA has been carried out.
-The implementation of the Strategy would have the potential to result in effects to the integrity of European sites, if unmitigated.
+Stage 1 Screening and Stage 2 AA of the proposed Limerick DEDP has been carried out.
+Implementation of the Plan has the potential to result in effects to the integrity of 7 (no.) European sites, if unmitigated.

-The risks to the safeguarding and integrity of the QIs, SCIs and conservation objectives of the European sites have been addressed by the inclusion of mitigation measures that will prioritise the avoidance of effects in the first place and mitigate potential effects where these cannot be avoided.
-In addition, lower level plans, if any, and projects arising through the implementation of the Plan will themselves be subject to their own AA/screening for AA processes, as relevant.
+The risks to the safeguarding and integrity of the qualifying interests, special conservation interests and conservation objectives of the European sites have been addressed by the inclusion of mitigation measures that will prioritise the avoidance of effects in the first place and mitigate effects where these cannot be avoided.
+In addition, lower-level plans, if any, and projects arising through the implementation of the Plan will themselves be subject to AA when further details of design and location are known.
 Furthermore, in order to be realised, projects included in the Plan will have to comply, as relevant, with the various provisions of legislation, policies, plans and programmes (including requirements for lower-tier AA) that form the statutory decision-making and consent-granting framework, of which the Plan is not part and does not contribute towards.

-In-combination effects from interactions with other plans and projects were considered in the assessment and the mitigation measures incorporated into the Plan allow a conclusion to be arrived at that there will be no significant adverse effects as a result of the implementation of the Plan either alone or in-combination with other plans/projects.
+In-combination effects from interactions with other plans and projects were considered in the assessment and the mitigation measures incorporated into the Plan allow a conclusion to be arrived at that there will be no adverse effects as a result of the implementation of the Plan either alone or incombination with other plans/projects.

-Having incorporated mitigation measures, it is concluded that the Strategy will not give rise to any effect on the ecological integrity of any European sites, alone or in combination with any other plans, programmes or projects19.
-This evaluation is made in view of the conservation objectives of the habitats or species for which these sites have been designated.
+Having incorporated mitigation measures, it is concluded that the Plan will not give rise to any effect on the ecological integrity of any European sites, alone or in combination with any other plans, programmes or projects.
+This evaluation is made in view of the conservation objectives of the habitats or species, for which these sites have been designated.